 46:33 Impact on other people

 This thought comes to me a lot.
 When I’m in the doldrums, shall we say where would it have been easier if you just died?
-You know because you’re kind of being with with a person that is not the same person that married or you know it’s just that fleeting thought of Ah you know, Ah yeah,
+You know because you’re kind of being with a person that is not the same person that married or you know it’s just that fleeting thought of Ah you know, Ah yeah,

 Bill Gasiamis 0:22

 look at care of would think that and that’s not a bad thing.
-So whoever is listening, who has thought that, you know, do not feel bad about it.
+So whoever is listening, who has thought that you know, do not feel bad about it.
 Of course, if he had passed away long term, you know, there would have been things that were completely different, but then you would have been going through the emotional pain and trauma of all that kind of stuff.
-And that wouldn’t have been so good so there is no better or worse or anything there’s always a situation around stroke whether somebody lives passes away is amazingly well afterwards or not so well you’re never going to reconcile it
+And that wouldn’t have been so good so there is no better or worse or anything there’s always a situation around stroke whether somebody lives and passes away amazingly well afterward or not so well you’re never going to reconcile it

 This is recovery after stroke with Bill Gasiamis helping you go from where you are to where you’d rather be.